 Back to healing my cavity!

-According to the author, tooth decay happens for a multitude of reasons including:
+According to the author of Cure Tooth Decay, cavities happen for a multitude of reasons including:

 - Lack of Fat Soluble Vitamins (mostly vitamins A and D)